What are SMART goals?

 When you set goals, it’s important to make sure you know what metrics you will use to evaluate whether and when you’ve met your goal.

 Relevancy, in the case of SMART business goals, refers to the pertinent characteristics of your business.
 Most businesses want to attract a bigger audience and increase their revenue, of course, but relevant goals help you identify what you will do specifically to grow your business.
-If you run an online magazine, for example a relevant goal is to increase the number of monthly subscribers by 25% this quarter.
+If you run an online magazine, for example, a relevant and timebound goal is to increase the number of monthly subscribers by 25% this quarter.
 Subscribers are relevant to the success of your business, and thus the goal meets SMART criteria.

 Having a timeframe for when you want to achieve your goal makes the process of planning and executing clearer and more organized.
 A deadline can be a powerful motivator, and it will help your team work together towards a clear finish line and better time management.
 Plus, working towards timely goals can give you insight into a certain time of year or the seasonality of your business, which might inform future goals.